fozersahin/order-board/README.md

-This project has written for Deutcshe Bank interview.

-In this project rest-end points created for
+This api created for live order board application.
+Api can ;

 1) Register an order.
 2) Cancel a registered order.
 3) Get summary information of live orders.

-methods.